Sarah Jo Pender: Pennington's testimony

 In 2009, while helping journalist Steve Miller with research on the Sarah Pender case, former prosecutor Larry Sells became aware of the existence of a "snitch list" written by Floyd Pennington and given to Detective Ken Martinez.
 On that list, Pennington, who was waiting for sentencing, offered to provide information against 17 different persons besides Pender.
 He wrote "I will help to make buys, wear wire, talk on phone taps or whatever I have to do to make busts on all these crimes."
-The list indicates that Pennington was willing to testify against any number of people in order to get a deal, and it seriously undermined his credibility.
-The list also undermined the prosecution's theory about Pender's guilt.
-However, that list was given to neither the defense nor the prosecution at the time of Pender's trial.
-This discovery led Larry Sells to believe that Sarah Pender did not receive a fair trial.
-In an interview with the Indianapolis Star he explained, "If I'd have seen that I never would have put Floyd Pennington on the witness stand."
-In May 2012 he contacted Bonnie Prosser, Pender's mother, and promised to help her set things right.

 According to Joel Schumm, a criminal law professor at the Indiana University Robert H. McKinney School of Law, "If Pennington's testimony was important in convicting her and this list seriously undermined his credibility, a judge may well order a new trial because the verdict would no longer be worthy of confidence."

 Escape from prison

-Pender escaped from Rockville Correctional Center, a maximum-security prison 50 mi west of Indianapolis, on August 4, 2008, with the aid of prison guard Scott Spitler Sr., and former cellmate Jamie Long.
+Pender escaped from Rockville Correctional Center, a maximum-security prison 50 mi west of Indianapolis, on August 4, 2008, with the aid of prison guard Scott Spitler and former cellmate Jamie Long.

 Accomplices

-At the time of Pender's evasion, Scott Spitler had been a corrections officer at Rockville Correctional Facility for five years.
+At the time of Pender's evasion, Spitler had been a corrections officer at Rockville Correctional Facility for five years.
 The previous month, he had been placed in a pre-trial diversion program for a misdemeanor charge of battery.
 Although he was married with children, he was also engaged in an ongoing sexual relationship with Pender behind bars.

-Jamie Long was an older married woman.
+Long was an older married woman.
 She had a criminal history of two felonies and 12 to 15 other convictions.
 Pender and Long met in 2007 while inmates at the Marion County Jail.
 They formed an intimate relationship, and Long referred to Pender as her "wife" while they served time at the Indiana Women's Prison in Indianapolis.
 After being released, Long frequently visited Pender.